Cempion/game/README.md

     .\build.exe
     ```

-Or simply download the build.exe file in the root of this repository!
+Or simply download the repository and run the build.exe already present in the project root!